 Difficult to Adjust with One hand

 Instead of MIPS, Kali has a low-density layer to reduce both linear and rotational impacts.
-The layer works like memory foam and is moulded into the EPS liner.
-In the event of a crash, it cups the skull reducing direct energy to the skull by absorbing the shock, and allows the helmet to rotate around the skull, so the angular energy isn’t transferred to the rider’s head.
+The layer works like memory foam and is molded into the EPS liner.
+In the event of a crash, it cups the skull reducing direct energy to the skull by absorbing the shock.
+It allows the helmet to rotate around the skull, so the angular energy isn’t transferred to the rider’s head.
 Kali also offers a lifetime crash replacement policy which is a real bonus!

 Best Full-Face Low Profile MTB Helmets